FBruzzesi/anyschema/docs/user-guide/advanced.md

 class CustomConstraintStep(ParserStep):
-    """Parser that uses metadata to choose integer size."""
+    """Parser that uses constraints to choose integer size."""

+    def parse(
+        self,
+        input_type: FieldType,
+        constraints: FieldConstraints,
+        metadata: FieldMetadata,
-    def parse(self, input_type: Any, metadata: tuple = ()) -> nw.dtypes.DType | None:
+    ) -> DType | None:
         """Parse integers with size constraints.

-        Uses metadata to determine whether to use Int32 or Int64.
+        Uses constraints to determine whether to use Int32 or Int64.
         """
-        if input_type is int and metadata:
+        if input_type is int and constraints:
-            for item in metadata:
+            for item in constraints:
                 if item is SmallInt:
                     return nw.Int32()
                 elif item is BigInt: